eclipse-theia/theia/packages/monaco/uplift-journal.md

 With that system, what we get from Monaco will be in `packages/editor/src/browser/editor-generated-preference-schema.ts`, and anything we need to modify by hand will be in `packages/editor/src/browser/editor-preferences.ts`.
 Hopefully the latter will be quite a bit shorter, now :-).

 TODO: Make sure (i.e. write tests that prove) that our preference proxy can handle the de-flattening expected by VSCode.
 I think they may already exist...

+### New Errors

+I pulled master today, and it appears that plugins are working less well.
+Previously, I was getting good hovers etc. for TS, but today, the `Initializing JS/TS language features` spinner just spins.
+But eventually, it did stop, and then all plugin features, including peek views, appeared to be working.